lluppesms/sql.dacpac.deploy/.azdo/pipelines/readme.md

 Typically, you would want to set up either Option (a), or Option (b) AND Option (c), but not all three jobs.

-- [**infra-and-schema-pipeline.yml:**](infra-and-schema-pipeline.yml) Deploys the main.bicep template, builds the database DACPAC, and then deploys the data structure to the Azure SQL Database
+- [**infra-and-schema-pipeline.yml:**](infra-and-schema-pipeline.yml) Deploys the main.bicep template (which creates all of the resources in Azure), builds the database DACPAC, and then deploys the data structure to the Azure SQL Database.
-- [**infra-only-pipeline.yml:**](infra-only-pipeline.yml) Deploys the main.bicep template and does nothing else
+- [**infra-only-pipeline.yml:**](infra-only-pipeline.yml) Deploys the main.bicep template (which creates all of the resources in Azure) and does nothing else.
-- [**schema-only-pipeline.yml:**](schema-only-pipeline.yml) Builds the database DACPAC and then deploys the data structure to the Azure SQL Database
+- [**schema-only-pipeline.yml:**](schema-only-pipeline.yml) Builds the database DACPAC and then deploys the data structure to a pre-existing Azure SQL Database.
-- [**run-sql-pipeline.yml:**](run-sql-pipeline.yml) Runs a specified SQL file against a deployed database
+- [**run-sql-pipeline.yml:**](run-sql-pipeline.yml) Runs a specified SQL file against a pre-existing database.

 ## Warnings